jashandeep-sohi/pyds/docs/userguide.rst

 All three types of numeric values can also have units.
-Units are represented by a :class:`Units` object, which is instantiated with an *units expression* describing the units.
+Units are represented by a :class:`Units` object, which is instantiated with a *units expression* describing the units.
 Units expressions are discussed in detail in the PDS documentation, but basically they must have the form, ``units_factor[[*|/]units_factor]*``, where *units_factor* is ``units_identifier[**integer]``.
 It is converted to